 He sat across from me at the paper-veneered cherry table and I gulped.

 “Thanks for coming by, Dennis,” he said, shuffling papers.
 I wondered if my resume was current.
-He looked confused and asked, “Do you think the company knows what they have in this guy?”
+He smiled but looked confused and asked, “Do you think the company knows what they have in this guy?”
 He was talking about my friend who was also in the first meeting.